openshift/file-integrity-operator/README.md

 * **nodeSelector**: Selector for nodes to schedule the scan instances on.
 * **tolerations**: Specify tolerations to schedule on nodes with custom taints.
 When not specified, a default toleration allowing running on master nodes is applied.
 * **config**: Point to a configMap containing an AIDE configuration to use instead of the CoreOS optimized default.
 See "Applying an AIDE config" below.
 * **config.gracePeriod**: The number of seconds to pause in between AIDE integrity checks.
 Frequent AIDE checks on a node may be resource intensive, so it can be useful to specify a longer interval.
-Defaults to 10.
+Defaults to 3600 (one hour).

 In the `status`:
 * **phase**: The running status of the `FileIntegrity` instance.
 Can be `Initializing`, `Pending`, or `Active`. `Initializing` is displayed if the FileIntegrity is currently initializing or re-initializing the AIDE database, `Pending` if the FileIntegrity deployment is still being created, and `Active` if the scans are active and ongoing.
 For node scan results, see the `FileIntegrityNodeStatus` objects explained below.